CWHer/TinySimulator/README.md

 In the following section, we briefly describe some important classes.

+## Important Notes

+1. As our application scenario is TinyML, we assume each operator (partition) can saturate the underlying accelerator.
+Thus, we DO NOT consider the parallelism of operators.

+2. We assume the underlying machine with two levels of hierarchical memory.
+The slow memory (e.g., NVMe) CAN NOT be directly used in computation, but it supports full-duplex loading & storing.

+3. We assume fast memory allocation & copy is immediate without any time elapse.

+4. For simplicity, we DO NOT consider technics like re-materialization.
+(TODO)

+5. We assume pruning is output channel wise.
+Thus, if an operator is not pruned entirely, it can pass gradient to its predecessors.

+6. We support operator-level (channel-wise) parallelism to further reduce the memory footprint.

 ### Operator

 There are two kinds of relations between channels, `AllToAll` (e.g., linear) and `OneToOne` (e.g., batch norm).